 Starting at the true start, one of the first things you should think about is the pedalboard power supply.
 It’s often an afterthought for many guitarists’ first board, but it does need to be given some respect as a power supply can make or break pedalboards.
 A good quality isolated power supply ensures that the current delivered to a guitar pedal is consistent, and will reduce the chances of hum and hiss creeping into your sound.

 While there is a range of power options out there with varying degrees of sophistication, a Joyo JP-02 is a reliable unit that won’t chew up much of your overall budget.
-If (or when) your pedalboard becomes a little bit more complicated and you want to look at using voltage sags, then something like the Pedal Power 2 Plus from Voodoo Labs could be an option, but the JP-02 really will handle everything we’re throwing out here just fine.
+If (or when) your pedalboard becomes a little bit more complicated and you want to look at using voltage sags, then something like the from Voodoo Labs could be an option, but the JP-02 really will handle everything we’re throwing out here just fine.

 3. Patch cables: MXR 3PDCP06 3-piece